zakaryjs/CA-T2A2-Webserver_API/README.md

 The relationship between the Collection and User tables is established through the 'user_id' foreign key in the collection table.
 This key allows for the user who created the collection to have their unique user_id to be stored inside of any collection that they create.

 The relationship between the Collection, and the Book and Movie tables is established through the 'collection_id' foreign key located in both the book and movie tables.
 This key allows for the collection that the respective book/movie belongs to have their unique collection_id to be stored inside of any book or movie that belongs to that collection.

+The Collection Schema ensures that the name of any collection in the database is required on creation.
+The name field is required to be at least 2 characters long, and must follow the set character rules.
+The user_id, as a foreign key, is a requirement, in order to ensure that every collection has an owner.

 **Table 3: Book**